 HELP US STOP FLINT HILLS OIL EXPORT TERMINAL FROM POLLUTING EVEN MORE!

-SUBMIT COMMENTS: Flint Hills Ingleside Air Quality Permit Amendment #6606
+PUBLIC MEETING 7/14: Flint Hills Ingleside Air Quality Permit Amendment #6606

 See potential talking points below, but feel free to craft your own.
 If you cannot attend the meeting in person, please join our fight to stop harmful emissions by writing your own comments directly to TCEQ HERE.
 Alternatively, submit this QUICK FORM.

-Talking Points in Your Comments
+Possible Talking Points in Your Comments

 - Flint Hills Resources Ingleside is currently in "high priority violation" status with regard to the Clean Air Act, according to the EPA ECHO database.
 This situation needs to be remedied before additional emissions can be considered.

 - Optical Gas Imagery (OGI) video of Flint Hills, taken by EarthWorks in December 2021 (see https://youtu.be/E7V4bAtzyCw and https://youtu.be/DK9l_WF2m7Y) and shared with TCEQ, shows significant plumes arising from improperly maintained storage tanks.
 TCEQ has not yet scheduled our requested meeting to discuss the results of the investigations launched as a result of these complaints.

 - Additional EarthWorks OGI footage of two other nearby oil export terminals, Enbridge and Buckeye, also shows significant emissions.
 These videos were shared with TCEQ as well.
 The cumulative impacts of all three terminals on the Ingleside on the Bay, Ingleside, and the Corpus Christi Bay airshed have not been properly investigated, measured, or monitored.